Solutions of a charged scalar field in five-dimensional helicoid solution with electromagnetic field: The charged scalar field

 We should note that the angular equation is related with the quadratic Killing tensor of the original Nutku metric \cite{Birkandan:2006ac,Aliev:1998xu}.
 It was solved in terms of Mathieu functions in \cite{Birkandan:2006ac} and here, we present it as a DCH equation.

-In \cite{Birkandan:2006ac}, it was shown that one can transform the DCH equation to a Mathieu type equation via some transformations in the Nutku helicoid case.
+In \cite{Birkandan:2006ac}, it was shown that one can transform the DCH equation to a Mathieu-type equation via some transformations in the Nutku helicoid case.
 In our appendix, we will follow the same procedure for the general form of the DCH equation (\ref{heund}) with $\alpha=0$ to show that it can be transformed into the Mathieu equation.
-This transformation is also valid for our angular equation (\ref{angeqn}) and the future DCH-type results which will have $\alpha=0$.
+This transformation is also valid for our angular equation (\ref{angeqn}) by using the equation (\ref{cicimathieu}) and the future DCH-type results which will have $\alpha=0$.

+Using the DCH parameters of the angular equation in (\ref{cicimathieu}), we can observe that the case with $m_1=m_2\neq 0$ is not a special case in terms of analysis of the equation.